zyj1729/HW5-NW/README.md

 # Assignment Overview
 The purpose of this assigment is to have you implement the Needleman-Wunsch global pairwise sequence alignment algorithm (dynamic programming).
+See this [video](https://www.youtube.com/watch?v=NqYY0PJbD3s) for a walk through of the algorithm implementation

 # Assignment Tasks
 ## Coding Assessment